chrisnestrud/lewislwood_nfb-tech-ideas/md/index.md

 This matter and idea was brought up at the NFB Computer Science Meeting2023 by Lewis Wood.
 I am preliminarily setting up this repo on my github.com.
 Now if at a later date NFB CS creates an Organizational Repository Account I will transfer this repo over to them.
 Please excuse any bad grammer.
 I am a developer and not a writer.
 Feel free for anyone to submit changes to this repo.
 Email me or create a repo issue.

+This web site is a simply TypeScript app that generates the Html from markdown.
+Why did I choose markdown?
+I wanted everyone of all technical and non-technical abilities contribute.
+For my fellow blind documenters or coders, this repo is MIT License so copy freely and customize it for your own document project you desire.
+I will from time to time enhance it, but I think this documentation/discussion approach is a very good one.